Amoeslund/Timelog-MCP-server/README.md

 An [MCP](https://modelcontextprotocol.io) server that exposes the [Timelog](https://www.timelog.com) time registration API as tools for Claude.
 It lets you view, create, and manage time registrations, absences, and timesheet approvals through natural language.

+## Requirements

+**Node.js 18 or higher** — the server uses the native `fetch` global, which was introduced in Node 18.
+Running on an older version will exit immediately with a clear error message.

+The included `.nvmrc` and `bin/run.sh` wrapper target **Node 22**, which is the recommended version for running this server.

 ## Capabilities

 - **View time registrations** — by week or arbitrary date range, including financial/billable data